 Rather than immediately using only the new forms, the previous versions of the MER and MEC forms will be phased out starting on December 22, 2015.
-This will continue for a 120-day grace period.
+This will continue for a 120-day grace period ending on April 20, 2016.
 During the grace period, both the previous versions and the revised versions of the MER and MEC forms are being accepted by the FMCSA.
-Currently, Concentra accepts only the original MER and MEC forms.
-The revised forms and rules will be implemented at all Concentra locations on February 29, 2016.

 When does the grace period end?

 The FMCSA grace period for using the old MER forms ends on April 20, 2016.
 From that time, only the revised versions of the MER and MEC forms can be used or will be accepted by federal requirement.